Zearin/cucumber/content/gherkin/gherkin-intro.md

 ## Gherkin Syntax

 Like Python and YAML, Gherkin is a line-oriented language that uses indentation to define structure.

-Line endings terminate statements (eg, steps).
-Either spaces or tabs may be used for indentation (but spaces are more portable).
-Most lines start with a keyword.
+* Line endings terminate statements (Steps)
+* Either spaces or tabs may be used for indentation (but spaces are more portable).
+* Most lines start with a keyword.

-Comment lines are allowed anywhere in the file.
-They begin with zero or more spaces, followed by a hash sign (`#`) and some amount of text.
+* Comment lines are allowed anywhere in the file.
+They begin with zero or more spaces, followed by a hash sign (`#`), and then comment's text.

-The parser divides the input into features, scenarios and steps.
-When you run the feature the trailing portion (after the keyword) of each step is matched to a Ruby code block called [Step Definitions](/cucumber/step-definitions/).
+The parser divides the input into Features, Scenarios, and Steps.

+When you run the Feature, the trailing portion (after the keyword) of each Step is matched to a Ruby code block called [Step Definitions](/cucumber/step-definitions/).

-A Gherkin source file usually looks like this
+A Gherkin source file usually looks like this:

 ```gherkin
 Feature: Some terse yet descriptive text of what is desired